Performance archive 2018 Elina Pirinen: Brume de Mer

 Brume de Mer is a corporal and vocal sonata painted by Elina Pirinen and her workgroup.
-It consists of the sheer volume produced by the combined abstraction of psycho-neurologically rich and emotional ring dance, a lyrical field sung in a peculiar manner, scents, intoxicating visions of duration and organ music that accumulates in the soul.
+It consists of the sheer volume produced by the combined abstraction of psycho-neurologically rich ring dance, lyrical field sung with peculiar beauty, scents, intoxicating colors and organ music that accumulates in the soul.

 The performance is a self-standing instalment of Pirinen's series of works based on Russian compositions.
 For the artists of the workgroup, Brume de Mer is a delightful and novel comeback.